linode/manager/TESTING.md

 # Testing Linode Manager

+## Unit Tests

+The unit tests for Linode manager are written in Typescript using the [Jest](https://facebook.github.io/jest/) testing framework.
+Unit tests end with `.test.tsx` file extension and can be found throughout the codebase.

+To run tests:

+    yarn && yarn test

+To Run a specific file or files in a directory:

+    yarn test myFile.test.tsx
+    yarn test src/some-folder

+## End-to-End Tests

 End-to-end Testing of the Linode Manager can be done locally by running Selenium & WebdriverIO tests alongside the local development environment, or by running multiple containers via docker-compose.